Johor Sultanate: Anglo-Dutch Treaty

-Sultan tries to repair the damage
+Repairing the damage

-Sultan Abdul Rahman died in 1832 and was replaced by his son, Sultan Muhammad Shah (reigning from 1832 to 1841).
-Raja Jaffar, Yam Tuan Muda of Riau, died and the sultan was in no hurry to appoint a successor.
-The sultan saw the damage that was done to the palace in his father's reign and decided to reemphasis and restore adat as a rule governing personal behaviour and the politics.
+Sultan Abdul Rahman died in 1832 and was succeeded by his son, Sultan Muhammad Shah (r.
+1832–1841).
+When Raja Jaffar, Yam Tuan Muda of Riau, died and Muhammad Shah was in no hurry to appoint a successor.
+The sultan saw the damage that was done to the palace during his father's reign and decided to reemphasis and restore adat as a rule governing personal behaviour and politics.
 He summoned Bendahara Ali (Raja Bendahara Pahang) to Lingga.
 At Lingga, an adat-steeped function was held.
-The bendahara conducted ceremonies (as per adat) aimed at re-educating the nobility and the sultan about their respective duties and responsibilities.
+The Bendahara conducted ceremonies (as per adat) aimed at re-educating the nobility and the sultan about their respective duties and responsibilities.
 Islam and politics were discussed.
-It was attended by all the nobles from across the empire, hence, proving that the 'sultan' of Singapore was not recognised by the Malays.
+It was attended by all the nobles from across the empire, hence, proving that the British appointed Sultan of Johor was not recognised by the Malays.
 The ceremonies also included the installation of Tengku Mahmud (later ruling as Sultan Mahmud Muzaffar) as crown prince and Tun Mutahir as bendehara-in-waiting.

 In 1841, Bendahara Ali appointed Temenggong Daeng Ibrahim to replace his father, who died in 1825.
 The long interval was due to displeasure of the Bendahara over the affairs of Singapore.
 Conditions imposed during the appointment included paying a visit of fealty to the ruling Sultan Mahmud Muzaffar in Lingga.
 Sultan Hussein of Singapore died in 1835 and his prince Tengku Ali wished for the legitimacy granted to Temenggong Ibrahim, by the British and some Malay nobles.
 The British forwarded the request in 1841 to the Bendahara Ali.

 After waiting since 1835 for the 'appointment' as sultan, in 1852 Tengku Ali decided to return Johor to the former Johor-Riau Empire by paying homage to Sultan Mahmud Muzaffar in Lingga.
-For three years Johor Empire was one again, except Singapore which was ceded to the British.
+For three years Johor's empire existed once again, except Singapore which was ceded to the British.
 Worried by the state of affairs, the British called Tengku Ali back to Singapore on the threat of cancelling his pension.
 In Singapore, he was frequently visited by Sultan Mahmud Muzaffar, and their relationship was cordial.